-Originally named the Jubiliee Datejust, Rolex Datejust history began in 1945 when Rolex released the model on its its 40th Anniversary.
-It was a self-winding chronograph and called it the Datejust.
+Originally named the Jubilee Datejust, Rolex Datejust history began in 1945 when Rolex released the model for the company's 40th Anniversary.
 It was a direct descendant of the Bubbleback and included a date function, which was placed at the 3 o’clock position on the face.
 The Datejust had a coin-edge bezel, which later became the flutted bezel.
 It was the first watch to show the date automatically and also the first to change the displayed date at exactly midnight.
 The Datejust was innovative, unique, and different than any other watch offered at that time.

 The Datejust Turn-o-Graph model made its debut in 1955.
-The timepiece received its nickname, “Thunderbird” because it was given as an award to US Air Force pilots after combat missions.
+The timepiece received its nickname “Thunderbird” because it was given as an award to US Air Force pilots after combat missions.
 This model would later inspire the Rolex Explorer, the Rolex Submariner and the Rolex Sea Dweller.
-In the late 1980s Datejusts began to use sapphire mineral crystal glass, which was both aesthetically pleasing (because it was slimmer) and highly resistant to scratching.
+In the late 1980's, Datejust models began to feature sapphire mineral crystal glass, which was both aesthetically pleasing (because it was slimmer) and highly resistant to scratching.

 The fact that Rolex Datejusts are still purchased and worn today is a testament to their enduring respectability and timelessness.
 To understand the Rolex Datejust history, pictures can be worth a thousand words.
 Seeing pictures of multiple presidents and other powerful people wearing the Rolex Datejust shows the importance and significance of this watch.

 Rolex Turn-O-Graph Datejust Stainless Steel & 18K Rose Gold Ref.
 116261

 Harrison Ford wearing a gold and stainless steel Datejust

 Christian Bale as Patrick Bateman in American Psycho, wearing a Datejust with a two-tone Jubilee bracelet